dart-lang/sdk/pkg/analyzer/tool/diagnostics/diagnostics.md

 ### nullable_type_in_implements_clause

-_A class or mixin can't implement a nullable type._
+_A class, mixin, or extension type can't implement a nullable type._

 #### Description

-The analyzer produces this diagnostic when a class or mixin declaration has an `implements` clause, and an interface is followed by a `?`.
+The analyzer produces this diagnostic when a class, mixin, or extension type declaration has an `implements` clause, and an interface is followed by a `?`.

 It isn't valid to specify a nullable interface because doing so would have no meaning; it wouldn't change the interface being inherited by the class